Hazard Insurance definition

 • Each Hazard Insurance Policy caused to be maintained by the Servicer shall contain a standard loss payee clause in favor of the Servicer and its successors and assigns.

-• Unless alternative coverage is provided pursuant to Section 16.3 hereunder, the Servicer must ensure that each Mortgaged Property is covered at all times by Hazard Insurance.
+• Unless alternative coverage is provided pursuant to Section 16.3 hereunder, the Servicer must verify that each such Mortgaged Property is covered at all times by Hazard Insurance policy which provides blanket coverage for the individual units in the Condominium Project or PUD.

 More Definitions of Hazard Insurance